freeseek/mocha/wdl/README.md

   invalidate-bad-cache-results = true
 }
 ```
+* Notice that if you are using **call-caching* on an HPC cluster rather than Google Cloud, we strongly recommend using the <a href="https://cromwell.readthedocs.io/en/stable/Configuring/#call-cache-strategy-options-for-local-filesystem">fingerprint</a> hashing strategy, as computing hashes of many files can be prohibitevely slow on an HPC filesystem, and for this to work effectively the fingerprint size should be smaller than 1 MB due to the large number of small files the pipeline works with to effectively parallelize computations
 * If you want to configure the directory of the mysql database to something other than `/var/lib/mysql` make sure to set the `datadir` variable in the `/etc/mysql/mysql.conf.d/mysqld.cnf` file
 * Start the mySQL server and initialize the root user with the following command (use cromwell as the default root password):
 ```